Ray Washburn: Baseball career

-1968, the "Year of the Pitcher," was Washburn’s best season; he posted a 14–8 record with a 2.26 earned run average in a Bob Gibson-led rotation as the Cardinals repeated as National League champions.
+1968, the "Year of the Pitcher," was Washburn's best season; he posted a 14–8 record with a 2.26 earned run average in a Bob Gibson-led rotation as the Cardinals repeated as National League champions.
 The wins and ERA were a career best, as was his strikeout total (124).
 Washburn also no-hit the San Francisco Giants 2–0 at Candlestick Park on September 18 of that year; the no-hitter was the first by a Cardinal since Lon Warneke in 1941 and came one day after the Giants’ Gaylord Perry had pitched a no-hitter of his own, defeating the Cardinals and Gibson—the first time in Major League history that back-to-back no-hitters had been pitched in the same series.
-Washburn struck out eight batters and allowed only two fly ball outs, the second to Willie McCovey for the game's final out.
+Washburn struck out eight batters and allowed only two fly ball outs, the second of which was Willie McCovey's for the game's final out.
 In Game 3 of the World Series against the Detroit Tigers, Washburn allowed home runs to Al Kaline and Dick McAuliffe but only two hits otherwise, and defeated the Tigers 7–3.
 However, he was shelled in Game 6, giving up five runs in two innings, the last three coming in a record-tying 10-run third inning for the Tigers, who won the game 13–1.
 The Cardinals then lost Game 7 the very next day, and with it the Series, which they had been leading 3 games to 1.

 Washburn slumped to 3–8 as a spot starter during the 1969 season, after which the Cardinals traded him to the Cincinnati Reds for another 1968 no-hit pitcher, George Culver.
 Washburn pitched mostly in relief on a Reds team that won the 1970 National League pennant, its first in nine years.
 His last Major League appearance was in the final game of that year's World Series, in which the Baltimore Orioles defeated the Reds in five games.

 In his career, Washburn won 72 games and lost 64 with a 3.53 earned run average and struck out 700 batters in 12092/3 innings pitched.